-According to the CDC, suicide is the second leading cause of death for children, adolescents, and young adults age 10-24, only after unintentional injury.
-There are a number of unique suicide risk factors among youth and adolescents, including previous suicide attempts, isolation and withdrawal, mental health conditions (i.e. anxiety, depression, conduct disorders), childhood maltreatment, bullying, mood changes, losses (i.e. breakup, lost friendships, academic failure), and self-injury.
-The period of time between childhood and adulthood is a time of major changes in an individual's body, thoughts, and feelings.
-The Youth Risk Behavior Surveillance Survey found that 17% of high-school-aged youth seriously considered suicide in the previous 12 months and 8% made one or more attempts within the same time period.
-Rural youth are at particularly high risk of suicide, with suicide rates approximately double those in urban areas.
-Firearms remain the most common means of death for youth, with firearms used in more than 50% of suicides.
-Death by suffocation, particularly hanging, is also common and is the leading cause of death by suicide in children under 12.
-In general, youth with frequent and severe suicidal ideation (i.e. high levels of intent and/or planning) have about a 60% chance of making a suicide attempt within 1 year of ideation onset.
+According to the CDC, suicide is the second leading cause of death for children, adolescents, and young adults aged 10-24, only after unintentional injury.5 In 2019, this accounted for 6,488 total deaths-18 every day-more than 20% of all deaths for youth of those ages.6 There are a number of unique suicide risk factors among youth and adolescents, including previous suicide attempts, isolation and withdrawal, mental health conditions (i.e. anxiety, depression, conduct disorders, etc.), childhood maltreatment, bullying, mood changes, losses (i.e. breakups, lost friendships, academic failure, etc.), and self-injury.
+The time between childhood and adulthood is one of major changes in an individual's body, thoughts, and feelings.

+The Youth Risk Behavior Surveillance Survey found that 19% of high-school-aged youth seriously considered suicide in 2019, and 9% made one or more attempts within the same time period.4 Similarly, among 10 to 12-year-olds, 29% of youths presenting to emergency rooms screened positive for suicide risk,7 and 5 to 11-year-olds accounted for 43% of visits to ERs for suicide attempts or suicidal ideation in youths younger than 18.8 Rural youth are at particularly high risk of suicide, with suicide rates approximately double those in urban areas.9 Firearms are the most common means of death for youth aged 15-25, representing almost half of all deaths by suicide in